AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-analytics.md

 1. Find the `Adobe Analytics ExperienceEvent Template` field group and add it to your schema

-Now set a merchandising eVar in the product string.
+Now, set a merchandising eVar in the product string.
 With the `Adobe Analytics ExperienceEvent Template` field group, you are able to map variables to merchandising eVars or events within the product string.
 This is also known as setting **Product Syntax Merchandising**.

 1. Go back to your tag property